Quantile Graphical Models: Bayesian Approaches: Methodology

-This posterior distribution is not available in an explicit form and we have to use simulation based approach like Markov Chain Monte Carlo (MCMC) to obtain realizations from it which is described in section 4.
-Even more, we have to repeat this procedure for each $k$, which makes it more computationally demanding.
+The posterior distribution given in \ref{posterior2} is not available in an explicit form and we have to use simulation based approach like Markov Chain Monte Carlo (MCMC) to obtain realizations from it which is described in section 4.
+Even more, we have to repeat this procedure for each $k$ over all quantiles, which makes it more computationally demanding.
 Due to these reasons, we also develop an approximate method based on the variational technique.